 Walk by Roger Medley

-This is a walk of two halves which starts with much field edge walking and typical countryside views but rewards you later with a possible viewing of rare breeds (cattle and sheep), a skirting of Denham Castle mound and a return through one of the only deer farms in the area.
-The whole circuit is over six miles and takes about three hours at a leisurely pace.
-If you need more detail than is provided here take your copy of the faithful Ordnance Survey Explorer 210 Newmarket and Haverhill map.
+This is a walk for those who enjoy open countryside and big skies.
+It starts with much field edge walking but rewards come later with the skirting of Denham Castle mound and a return through a deer farm.
+A warm summer day would be ideal but because the paths are not regularly used underfoot conditions should be good all year round.
+The whole circuit is over six miles and takes about three hours without stops.
+You may need more detail than is provided here so you are advised to take Ordnance Survey Explorer 210 Newmarket and Haverhill map.

 The Wickhambrook W.I.
 Walking Group meets every Wednesday morning at 10am starting from the MSC car park for walks in the village or slightly further afield.
 We walk for about two hours and cover about five miles, depending on how much chatting is taking place.
 There are usually six of us, although we have had a dozen occasionally, dogs are welcome too.